inasafe/inasafe/docs/source/user-docs/index.rst

-Risk in a Box user documentation!
+|project_name| user documentation!
 =================================

-Risk in a Box is a Quantum GIS plugin that enables you to perform risk scenario analysis of natural disaster events such as a flood, tsunami, earthquake etc.
+|project_name| is a Quantum GIS plugin that enables you to perform risk scenario
+analysis of natural disaster events such as a flood, tsunami, earthquake etc.

 It is developed jointly by AusAID (AIFDR) and World Bank (GFDRR) as an Open Source project

-You can find out more about the Risk in a Box project by visiting `riskinabox.org <http://riskinabox.org/>`_.
+You can find out more about the |project_name| project by visiting `riskinabox.org <http://riskinabox.org/>`_.

-This document describes how to use the Risk in a box system.
+This document describes how to use the |project_name| system.

 .. toctree::
    :maxdepth: 2